-You must stop depreciating your home when you have either recovered the full cost or when the property is retired from being in service as an AirBnB rental.
-Whichever event occurs first.
+You must stop depreciating your home when you have either recovered the full cost or when the property is retired from being in service as an Airbnb rental, whichever event occurs first.
 A rental property is considered to be permanently retired once you withdraw it from the Airbnb platform, sell or exchange it, convert it to personal use only, abandon it or it is destroyed.

 IRS Form 4562

 If you plan to claim any depreciation deductions, these deductions will be reported on IRS Form 4562, Depreciation and Amortization.
 The number of deductions you are allowed depends on type of property.
 Make sure that you keep copies of all of the Form 4562’s that you’ve filed in recent years so that you can keep track of your prior deductions.

 Deductions on Assets Purchased Solely for Your AirBnB Business

 For assets that you have purchased solely for the purpose of your Airbnb business, you may be able to use the Section 179 deduction, which allows you to take the full deduction for that asset in the first year, rather than over the life of the property.